vincentlaguna/learn-c-cpp/README.md

 - Variadic functions
 - Allocating memory inside structures and accessing buffers
 - Linked lists using pointers in structures and allocating memory
+- Adding and removing structures from a linked lists
 -

 What I have learned in C++: